mapbox/node-cpp-skel/docs/publishing-binaries.md

+# Workflow

+So your code is compiling, tested, benched, and ready to be shared.
+How to get it into the wild?
+This document will go through what's next.

+Generally speaking, the workflow for a node-addon isn't much different than publishing a regular Javascript node module.
+The main difference is an added step and a bit more configuration in order to handle the binary (If the concept of a binary file is new, give this doc a gander: https://github.com/mapbox/node-cpp-skel/blob/master/docs/extended-tour.md#builds).

+The typical workflow for a regular node module may look something like this:

+1. merge to master
+2. git tag
+3. npm publish (Now it's ready to be npm installed)

+The workflow for a node add-on looks very similar:

+1. merge to master
+2. git tag
+3. publish binaries
+4. npm publish

+Let's talk generally about the relationship between the third and fourth steps.
+Since your code is in C++, any projects that `npm install` your module as a dependency will need the C++ code precompiled so that Node can use your module in Javascript world.
+Before publishing your module to npm, you will publish your binaries by putting them on s3.
+This s3 location is reflected in your module's [package.json file](https://github.com/mapbox/node-cpp-skel/blob/dbc48924b3e30bba903e6b9220b0cdf2854f717f/package.json#L35).
+Your package.json file is also redefining [the install command](https://github.com/mapbox/node-cpp-skel/blob/dbc48924b3e30bba903e6b9220b0cdf2854f717f/package.json#L14), by running node-pre-gyp instead.

+[Node-pre-gyp](https://github.com/mapbox/node-pre-gyp) is responsible for installing the binary by pulling the relevant binary from s3 and placing it in the specified and expected location defined by your module's [main index.js file](https://github.com/mapbox/node-cpp-skel/blob/dbc48924b3e30bba903e6b9220b0cdf2854f717f/lib/index.js#L3).
+So when a project runs `require()` on your module, they are directly accessing the binary.
+In a bit more detail, node-pre-gyp will detect [what version of Node is being used and which operating system](https://github.com/mapbox/node-cpp-skel/blob/dbc48924b3e30bba903e6b9220b0cdf2854f717f/package.json#L37), then go to s3 to retrieve the binary that matches.

+Continue reading below to learn how to publish your binaries to s3 so they're ready to be installed.

 # Publishing Binaries

 It's a good idea to publish pre-built binaries of your module if you want others to be able to easily install it on their system without needing to install a compiler like g++ or clang++.
 Node-pre-gyp does a lot of the heavy lifting for us (like detecting which system you are building on and deploying to s3) but you'll need a few things configured to get started.